HimaSnehith/Samsung-android-Debloater/README.md

 Instructions to install the required software:(For advanced or Nerd people) And (noobs scroll down where everything is spoon feeded....)
 The following instructions assumes you are familiar with using a command-line interface.
-Further reading on ADB can be found here: https://developer.android.com/studio/command-line/adb#Enabling.
+Further reading on ADB can be found here: https://developer.android.com/studio/command-line/adb#Enabling. tool for removing bloatware, You can find it here https://github.com/0x192/universal-android-debloater

 **(Recommended for stability) Backup, update, and factory reset your phone.**
 1. On your phone, enable Android's "Developer Options"